aggarabedian/Instabump/README.md

 	In addition, we will be improving the app by:

-Users can ‘pin’ a favorite picture (or multiple, 3?) to the main page ‘feed’ User avatar won’t be a circle, but a rounded square Changing the color scheme
+Users can ‘pin’ a favorite picture (3 max) to the main page ‘feed’

 User Stories -- The user will arrive on the landing page, which will require them to register their account.
 They must include a username, full name, link to an avatar image, email address, and password.
 If the account name or email is already in use, they must choose a different one.
 If they already have an account, they can click on ‘login’ which will take them to the login page.